 Campaign to Stop Sand and Gravel Extraction at Barford and Wasperton

-Includes Key Documents and Reports
+What’s happened to date – including Key Documents and Reports

 From October 2015 to August 2018

 OCTOBER 2015.
 First Consultation